olivernadj/assignments/README.md

 The result must be something like this:

-![Browser view](./static/browser-view-ok.png "Browser view")
+![Browser view](./static/browser-view-ok.png "Browser view") In this scenario, the json stram contains service status and service connectivity status in a microservice architecture.

 ### Create a front-end presentation for a given websocket stream
 Basically the main part of the test.
-Use your imagination, experience or google it how could you create a view for service map what is dynamically changeing based on the json in WebSocket.
+Use your imagination, experience or google it how could you create a view for service map what is dynamically changing based on the json in WebSocket.
 The application initially just print the json from WebSocket, but you need to figure out, how to build a nice and informative front end layer on it (GUI), for presenting current service map and status.

 Service map view must indicate: